Crispy Smashed Creamer Potatoes

-So why is this recipe special?
+So what makes this recipe special?

 To get started, you need some baby creamer potatoes.
 Creamers come as both red potatoes and yellow golden potatoes, and each one will work here.